peterthenelson/fiolin/DESIGN.md

 emscripten can easily blow huge holes in the sandbox when, for example, you link in support for sockets.
 The compiled artifacts include both the sandboxed WASM and the (sandbox compromising) javascript glue code in a big unreadable bundle.
-It will require some additional work to characterize what threats and mitigations WASM-in-Fiolin will bring.
+It will require some additional work to characterize what threats WASM-in-Fiolin will bring, but again, the ability to use anything gained here is mitigated by the CSP of the worker.

 ### Pyodide